 So please you.

-wait on her: so the maid that stood in the way for
+talk of may wait on her.
+So the maid that stood in

 What stands out in this passage is the way Charles, the King of France, and Henry use the language of warfare to talk about sex and marriage.
 Here, Charles suggests that the walled cities Henry hasn't managed to invade are like "maids" (virgins) that have yet to be penetrated.
 Still, Henry quickly points out that, because he's conquered France (with his army), he's forcing Charles to give him his maiden daughter.
 After Charles agrees that Henry can have Catherine as his wife, Henry jokes that he'll soon be conquering/penetrating Catherine, "the maid" who has just been given to him as part of the peace treaty.